Distribution of lorises and pottos

 Column 4: date of observation, capture or importation.
 If authors provide no date but indicate the present-day occurrence of lorises, the date of publication is mentioned in parentheses.
 If the time of occurrence is not mentioned, "prior to (date of publication)" is noted (in some cases, publication may be much later than occurrence).
 If it appears that the information was published much later, no date is mentioned.
 More recent dates (from 1960 onwards) are printed bold and underlined.

-information, if available: abundance, other; noted below the location data
+information, if available: abundance, other; noted below the

 in a separate line.